by Dr. Bill Rawls

 The type of food you eat also influences how well the digestive system works; the intestinal tract requires dietary fiber and a healthy balance of bacteria to function properly.
 Carb-loaded processed food causes overgrowth of bacteria, which compromises the intestine’s protective barrier.
 This allows foreign proteins and bacteria to leak across the gut-blood barrier, which sends the immune system into overdrive, causing fatigue, brain fog, flu-like symptoms, and other symptoms.

 #2 Toxic environment: Though toxic substances have always been present in the earth’s atmosphere, our modern environment has become inundated with unnatural chemicals that are toxic to all lifeforms.
-Toxic substances in water, food, and air, or those that come in contact with skin, have the potential to disrupt biological processes of cells directly or impede communications (hormones, neurotransmitters), which interferes with all cells in the body.
+Toxic substances in water, food, and air, or those that come in contact with skin, have the potential to disrupt the biological processes of cells directly or impede communications (hormones, neurotransmitters), which interferes with all cells in the body.

 Beyond toxic chemicals, the modern sea of artificial radiation generated by cell phones, computers, microwave transmission towers, and hundreds of other sources can disrupt cellular functions.